 Our first language(s) influence our pronunciation in other languages, which can affect how people understand us, sometimes leading to frustration and lost time for both the speaker and listener.
 One of the main aims of accent reduction or pronunciation training is helping non-native speakers pronounce English clearly.

 As Cambridge says, modern voice training sessions do include work on breathing to help ‘control’ the voice.
 Good breathing habits and choices can help us feel and sound more confident, varied and free, so they are core elements of voice work.

 What is the standard English accent?
 Today, we celebrate the rich variety of accents in the UK and all around the English-speaking world, and rightly so!
 Accents are key parts of our identities and I strongly believe that it’s possible to speak clearly in any accent, so there is no real need to ‘lose’ one to communicate well.

-However, my non-native speaking clients often complain about the lack of a clear pronunciation model in the UK: it can be confusing to hear such a variety of pronunciations and even frustrating when well-meaning people advise: ‘just pronounce it how you want’, or ‘your accent is lovely’.
+However, my clients who are non-native English speakers often complain about the lack of a clear pronunciation model in the UK: it can be confusing to hear such a variety of pronunciations and even frustrating when well-meaning people advise: ‘just pronounce it how you want’, or ‘your accent is lovely’.
 Variety of speech is lovely, but sometimes in our non-native languages, we need a bit of guidance.
 What should someone do to minimise misunderstandings or recurring pronunciation issues, if the ‘standard’ seems so flexible?